luster-io/impulse/README.md

   If you want to allow a user to interact with a physics object, i.e. drag it around.
 This will update the renderer with the position set by interact, and will record the final velocity.

+###interaction.start()

+  Starts the interaction, returns a promise that will fulfill when end is called or reject when the interaction is cancelled.

+###interaction.cancel()

+  Stops the interaction and rejects the promise returned by start.

 ###interaction.position(x, y)
 ###interaction.position({ x, y })